The Pretesting Effect: Why Testing Before Teaching WorksThe Pretesting Effect: Why Testing Before Teaching Works - educational concept illustration

 The Testing Effect

 The well-established testing effect concerns how retrieving learned information strengthens memory for that information.
-When students successfully recall material on practice tests, this act of retrieval enhances later retention compared to restudying.
+When students successfully recall material on practise tests, this act of retrieval enhances later retention compared to restudying.
 The testing effect depends on successful retrieval of previously learned material.

 The pretesting effect operates differently.
 Here, retrieval attempts occur before learning, when correct retrieval is impossible.
 Students generate guesses, typically incorrect ones.
 Yet subsequent learning is enhanced.
 The mechanisms must therefore differ from those underlying the standard testing effect.